Last updated 24 May 2023

 The migrant crisis from 1997 to 2017 and on

-Throughout 1996 refugees fleeing the war in Iraq were arriving in Turkey and attempting to cross into Europe.
+Throughout 1996, refugees fleeing the war in Iraq arrived in Turkey and attempted to cross into Europe.

 Then on 2 November 1997, a boat called the "Hassan Beirut" carrying 769 people, mainly Kurds, ran aground and became stranded off the coast of Italy, many of whom continued their journey through Italy towards Germany.

 Crisis talks involving affected member' States sought to find a political solution.
 And so it was that against this background, the plans for Eurodac took on a second objective – not just to record a request for asylum at the first point of entry but also to register those attempting to enter illegally.

 The New Pact on Immigration and Asylum was adopted on 23 September 2020.

 The Eurodac system enables the comparison of fingerprints of asylum applicants and persons apprehended in connection to an irregular or illegal border crossing in 32 States.

 28 EU Member States (including the UK) and 4 Associated Dublin States (Iceland, Norway, Liechtenstein, and Switzerland) use the system.